-Walls, a Republican, was the representative for Florida's 2nd congressional district from 1875 to 1877.
+Walls was the representative for Florida’s 2nd congressional district and was a Republican.
+He served from 1875 to 1877.

 From Mar 1871 to Apr 1876, Walls missed 453 of 968 roll call votes, which is 46.8%.
 This is much worse than the median of 26.2% among the lifetime records of representatives serving in Apr 1876.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 |Dec 1871-Feb 1872||89||43||48.3%||94th|

 |Dec 1874-Mar 1875||235||144||61.3%||91st|

 |Dec 1875-Mar 1876||59||27||45.8%||90th|

 The information on this page is originally sourced from a variety of materials, including:

 - unitedstates/congress-legislators, a community project gathering congressional information